-She has participated in festivals such as Jeunesses Musicales International Chamber Music Campus in Germany, Great Mountains Music Festival in South Korea, Britten Pears Residency in Snape Maltings, and masterclasses with Yuri Bashmet at the Barenboim/Said Akademie in Berlin.
+She has been invited to festivals such as Jeunesses Musicales International Chamber Music Campus, Snape Maltings Chamber Music Residency, Great Mountains in South Korea, Orford Academy in Canada and the Barenboim-Said Akademie Masterclasses with Yuri Bashmet in Berlin.

-Varinia plays a viola by Bernard Fendt (England, 1840) generously on loan from the Royal Academy of Music Museum Collection.
+She plays on a viola by Bernard Fendt (c.1840) generously on loan from the Royal Academy of Music Museum Collection.